CEA-Liten/CairnOpen/README.md

 - View the results in the visualization tabs.

 ## Documentation
-For more information on using Cairn, refer to the online documentation available at [documentation link].
+For more information on using Cairn, refer to the online [documentation](https://cea-liten.github.io/CairnOpen/).

 ## 📞 Support
 If you encounter any issues or have questions, you can consult the contact technical support at pimprenelle.parmentier at cea point fr.